 - Carry out security checks to make sure testers are following security rules

 You need to check that anyone you employ is qualified for the job and knows the training they need to complete.
-You should supervise some of their tests to make sure they are trained to do it correctly and to the right standard.
+You should supervise some of their tests to make sure they are trained to do it correctly.
 Check existing testers are up to date with their annual training, are active on the MTS and hold a valid driving licence for the vehicle they are testing.
-There should be records kept of each testers training and assessments.
-You should regularly carry out security checks for making sure your testers have a working security card, they have not written their password anywhere, and sign out of the MTS when they are finished.
+There should be records kept of each testers’ training and assessments.
+You should regularly carry out security checks to make sure your testers have a working security card.
+Also that they have not written their password anywhere and sign out of the MTS when they are finished.
 With our help, you will receive the right training to check and manage your testers, carry out inductions for all employed at the VTS, and we will make sure there is no breakdown of security.
 Also Each tester will receive their Annual Training for free and get online support if they have any questions.

 Monitor and Maintain your premises and Equipment

 - Record information about your equipment